Your Custom Text Here

 At the Women's Institute Cairn on the Georgian Bluffs.

-Leanna Brodie is an actor, playwright, and translator whose passions include lifting up the stories and voices of women; exploring and exploding the ever-widening rural-urban divide; as well as championing a new generation of French-Canadian playwrights by transmitting their extraordinary theatrical visions into the English language.
+Leanna Brodie is an actor, playwright, and translator whose passions include lifting up the stories and voices of women; exploring and exploding the ever-widening rural-urban divide; and championing a new generation of French-Canadian playwrights by transmitting their extraordinary theatrical visions into the English language.

 Original Plays: